 With Virgin offering no service of their own to Europe, surely their priority is to reward those who choose to fly their partners and educate partner staff about the relationship.

 Instead, it’s a constant stitch up.
 And today’s was a codeshare technicality that meant I wasn’t entitled to visit any lounge at all, made even harder to swallow with the Etihad Lounge attendant confirming it was entirely the fault of Virgin Australia who doesn’t pay for Platinum members to access the lounge on codeshare flights.
 Don’t even talk to me about the return leg on Air Berlin; you’re a nobody.
 Codeshare airline staff don’t even know what Virgin is.

 I don’t know how many codeshare flights fly out of Abu Dhabi each day, but I’m sure it’s a few, with Air Berlin and Air Italia servicing a vast majority of European cities from the hub.
-This poses a serious issue for Virgin Velocity members because you aren’t entitled to access the lounge if your connecting flight isn’t on Etihad steel.
+This poses a serious issue for Virgin Velocity members, even of Virgin Velocity Platinum status, because you aren’t entitled to access the lounge if your connecting flight isn’t on Etihad steel.

 I’m frustrated because I wasn’t aware this was the case.
 I’m frustrated because I didn’t have a choice.
 There wasn’t a single flight to Berlin on Etihad or Singapore that wasn’t partly operated by a Codeshare partner.

 Which means if I want to earn status credits, to maintain Virgin Velocity Platinum, just so I can use lounges when I travel, I don’t get to use a lounge when I travel!
 Just take a moment to reread that sentence.
 And once more if you need to.
 The irony of the issue is almost too ridiculous to comprehend.